posit-conf-2024/wtf/README.md

 - [RStudio >= 2024.04.1+748](https://posit.co/download/rstudio-desktop/)

-See the discussion in Install or upgrade R and RStudio: https://happygitwithr.com/install-r-rstudio.html#install-r-rstudio It is essential that you do the requested pre-workshop Git/GitHub setup in advance: https://happygitwithr.com/workshops.html#pre-workshop-set-up
+See the discussion in Install or upgrade R and RStudio: https://happygitwithr.com/install-r-rstudio.html#install-r-rstudio

 Install the following packages: `install.packages(c("tidyverse", "rmarkdown", "usethis", "fs", "here", "renv"))`